Instagram/LibCST/docs/source/codemods_tutorial.rst

 Notice that along with the default arguments, the ``--string`` and ``--constant`` arguments are present in the help, and the command-line description has been updated with the codemod's description string.
-You'' notice that the codemod also shows up on ``libcst.tool list``.
+You'll notice that the codemod also shows up on ``libcst.tool list``.

 ----------------